 The USC Cecil Murray Center for Community Engagement’s mission is to equip faith leaders to empower communities.
 The Murray Center provides clergy and lay leaders leaders in low- to moderate-income neighborhoods in Southern California with training, mentoring and a network of support, so that faith communities can become full partners in social change.

-The Center’s capacity-building programs address areas that are essential to the health of underserved communities:
+The Center’s capacity-building programs focus on two areas essential to the health of underserved communities:

 - Civic Engagement – organizing to affect public policy and hold government accountable

-Specifically, leaders of Black, Latino and Asian churches in Southern California gain skills in leadership development, church and non-profit management, financial literacy, fund raising, advocacy and other topics.
+Specifically, faith leaders gain knowledge of social issues and skills in leadership development, church and non-profit management, financial literacy, fund raising, advocacy and other topics.